uptycslabs/juno-mcp-server/README.md

 Connect Juno to any MCP-compatible client to investigate threats, analyze findings, and manage security investigations.

+## What you can do

+- **Investigate threats** — "Are there any privilege escalation attempts in the last 24 hours?"
+- **Follow up** — "What user accounts were involved in the lateral movement?"
+- **Manage investigations** — List, create, and delete investigations
+- **Share** — Publish investigation runs for others to see

 ## How it works

 ```mermaid